-The request for such services shall be submitted to the CJA Supervising Attorney in writing in the form of an Application, Supporting Declaration, and Proposed Order.
-The declaration shall briefly outline the functions and tasks to be performed by assistant counsel, the hourly rate to be paid in compliance with CJA Guidelines and a “not to exceed amount” that is anticipated for the services.
+The request for such services shall be by means of a funding request via email to the CJA Unit: email@example.com.
+The completed form shall contain the reason for the request, outline the functions and tasks to be performed by assistant counsel, the number of hours requested and the hourly rate to be paid in compliance with CJA Guidelines.

 By accepting appointment pursuant to the CJA, appointed counsel is obliged to ensure that the aggregate hours expended by appointed counsel and the assistant counsel are reasonable.
-The use of assistant counsel will ordinarily reduce the hours expended by appointed counsel, and the aggregate hours expended by all counsel should be reasonably necessary for adequate representation.
+The use of assistant counsel will ordinarily reduce the hours expended by appointed counsel.
+The aggregate hours expended by all counsel shall be reasonably necessary for adequate representation.

 Assistant counsel are to be compensated at the rate of $75.00 per hour up to the rate of $115.00 per hour depending on experience in criminal defense practice and the work to be performed; please see Associates in the Same Firm, above, for the guideline on determining the appropriate rate.
 Appointed counsel should include justification for the rate in the declaration supporting the application.

 Use of paralegals is encouraged but must be pre-approved if the expenditure will exceed $800.00, whether independent or employed in the same firm as appointed counsel.
 With the prior approval of the court, paralegals may perform case preparation services that are distinct from normal clerical support services.
 The CJA guideline rate is $35.00 to $55.00 per hour, depending on skills and experience.
-For paralegals who are employees, the appropriate hourly rate is the salaried hourly rate, plus costs of employer-paid basic benefits.
-Whether in house or independent, paralegals must be billed on a separate CJA 21 of CJA 31, even if the payee is the attorney or law firm.
+For paralegals who are employees, the appropriate hourly rate is the salaried hourly rate, plus costs of employer-paid basic benefits not to exceed the CJA guideline rate.
+Whether in house or independent, paralegals shall submit their claims for compensation through the eVoucher system.
+All paralegals have their own accounts in eVoucher.